Third City Analytics

 Quantitative Modeling & Causal Inference

-Econometric and formal modeling where clean experimental designs are unavailable.
-Agent-based simulation, quasi-experimental methods, and formal system specification under incomplete information.
+Econometric and formal modeling where clean experiments are unavailable.
+Quasi-experimental design, agent-based simulation, and formal specification under incomplete information — the measurement backbone that says whether a system actually worked.

 Work